dasarpai/old.dasarpai.github.io/_dsblog/2023-08-26-Machine-Learning-Metrics.md

 The perplexity metric is a useful tool for evaluating the quality of language models.
 It is a more robust measure of quality than the accuracy metric, and it can be used to compare the performance of different language models.

+## Pass@100

+The Pass@100 metric is calculated by measuring the percentage of queries for which the correct answer is among the top 100 candidates retrieved by the foundation language model (FLM) from a large corpus of documents.
+It reflects the ability of the FLM to retrieve relevant information from a large-scale knowledge source, which is essential for downstream tasks such as question answering, summarization, and dialogue.
+The higher the Pass@100 score, the better the FLM is at retrieving knowledge 1.

+If you are interested in calculating Pass@100 for your own data, you can use binomial distribution.
+The formula for calculating Pass@100 using binomial distribution is as follows:

+$$P(X >= k) = 1 - \sum_{i=0}^{k-1} [nCi * p^i * (1-p)^(n-i)]$$

+where X is a binomial random variable representing the number of correct answers in the top 100 candidates, n is the total number of queries, p is the probability of getting a correct answer in one query, and k is the minimum number of correct answers required to achieve Pass@100.